The Rocky Mountain Altitude is a true enduro race bike that climbs better than you’d think [Review]

 Rolling on dual 29″ wheels, it doesn’t feel as fun and maneuverable as some mixed-wheel bikes might, but I find that this comes down to personal preference.
 I like the stability of the big wheels, but sometimes mixed can feel more fun, and it can be nice to have the extra bum clearance.
 All this said, the Rocky Mountain Altitude still corners well for a long-travel 29er, without feeling like it needs to be manhandled through turns.

 The RockShox Super Deluxe Ultimate shock pairs quite well with this bike.
-I’ve been a fan of the Hydraulic Bottom Out bumper since the shock came out, and on bikes where you’re routinely reaching the end of the travel it provides a nicely progressive bumper that rarely, if ever, feels harsh at the end of the stroke.
+I’ve been a fan of the Hydraulic Bottom Out bumper since the shock came out, and on mountain bikes where you’re routinely reaching the end of the travel it provides a nicely progressive bumper that rarely, if ever, feels harsh at the end of the stroke.
 Coupled with the supportive yet plush overall feeling of the Altitude, it works really well.

 The Altitude excels when the trail gets rough and chundery, carrying speed well.
 Though virtual pivot designs can be known for pedal kickback through the travel, the Rocky Mountain Altitude feels exceptionally smooth, absorbing chunder and chatter easily, with little feedback through the pedals.
 Despite the frame and fork being quite stiff, the Altitude doesn’t transmit much trail feedback to the rider, and is easy to hold onto on big descents.